 Wrap your hair if you can’t wash your hair.

-Do you know that your hair can collect more dirt than your feet?
+Did you know that your hair can collect more dirt than your feet?
 Yes, you read that right.
 MORE THAN YOUR FEET.
 You don’t want that dirt on your skin, much less your face!
 So better keep your hair isolated in a wrap if you can’t wash it.
-It’s worth the effort.

 Keep hair away from your face

 Whether you are asleep or on the go, take extra care to keep your hair out of your face.
 Watch out for the bangs and all!

 Even when you think your hands are clean, it is best not to touch your face.
 Not touching your face gives the added security of keeping microscopic germs off your skin.